agroce/universalmutator/README.md

 multi-language rules aided by special rules for languages or even projects.
 Originally, the approach used only regular expressions, treating code as text.
 However, there is also a mode that can use the [Comby](https://github.com/comby-tools/comby) tool for more sophisticated mutation that produces fewer invalid mutants.
 Regular-expression based mutation works well, in our experience;
 comby-aided mutation works even better.
-The key advantage of either approach is that, other than specifying any desired language-specific additional rules, the tool can probably mutate approximately *any* interesting source code you have, and language changes don't force rewriting of the mutation tool.
+The key advantage of either approach is that the tool can probably mutate approximately *any* interesting source code you have, and language changes don't force rewriting of the mutation tool.
 To use the comby mode, just make sure comby is installed and add `--comby` when you run `mutate`.

 More information on this project can be found in our 2018 ICSE tool paper: https://agroce.github.io/icse18t.pdf